miker704/Strife/patches2.md

     - Removed oneToOneChatFirstMessage () from dm chat room and every component that it was prop drilled into as it has been replaced by the appropiated  component of the same name.
     - Removed renderGroupChatFirstMessage () from dm chat room and every component that it was prop drilled into as it has been replaced by the appropiated component of the same name.
     - Removed the prop drilling of the format time function in dm chat room components.
+    - Removed the prop drilling of the format time function in server chat room components.
     - Moved a copy of dm chat room prior to the new version to deprecated folder.
     - Moved several versions of dm chat room to deprecated folder.
     - Uploaded custom hunt the wumpus logo.